Mid-range Swordcraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Midrange Swordcraft is a deck that takes control of the field with strong plays.
 Its strategy revolves around draining the opponent's resources by forcing them to deal with your board, then hitting back harder with even more powerful cards.

-Mid-range Swordcraft - How to Play
+Mid-range Swordcraft Deck - How to Play

 Build Board with Early–Mid Followers